Amtrak’s Acela is a relaxing and elegant way to travel along the Northeast Corridor, and it is a high-speed train that reaches top speeds of 150 mph!

 - Philadelphia

-These lounges give you priority boarding or early track access, light snacks and beverages, and more.
+These lounges give you priority boarding or early track access, snacks and beverages, and more.

 Acela serves fifteen stations along the NEC.